ThaiTechTales/aws/README.md

 ## Projects

-- **ec2-webapp:** This project showcases the creation of a highly available web application infrastructure on AWS using Terraform, featuring a VPC, multi-AZ subnets, an EC2 instance with a web server, and an Application Load Balancer.
+- **webapp:** This project showcases the creation of a highly available web application infrastructure on AWS using Terraform, featuring a VPC, multi-AZ subnets, an EC2 instance with a web server, and an Application Load Balancer.
-- **lambda-logging:** This project demonstrates automated AWS infrastructure deployment using Terraform modules, including centralised logging, an S3-triggered Lambda function, and IaC provisioning for all required resources.
+- **logging-lambda:** This project demonstrates automated AWS infrastructure deployment using Terraform modules, including centralised logging, an S3-triggered Lambda function, and IaC provisioning for all required resources.